 In my experience, there are several ways to secure the successful implementation of your new insights and learnings.

 First.
 Keep the network of professional and like-minded friends that you got to know during the programme alive and active.
 Maybe not everyone, but perhaps a handful.
 Both you and them will gain a lot from a continuous sparring-partnership or sounding board.
 It must be a give-and-take relationship, though.

 Second.
 If you really want to make sure you get the most out of your Executive MBA, get yourself a professional business coach or experienced mentor.
 Get time with someone more experienced than you, either in business or in mental training (“the inner game”).
 Maybe you have even tried business coaching earlier or during the EMBA itself but the value is clear.
 The coach will help you sort out all the thoughts and plans that are spinning in your head.
 They will help you plan for the execution part, walk on your side for a length of time that you agree upon.
-Depending on the concrete target of the coaching-process it can be everything from a couple of meetings to the co-called “first hundred days” or even several months.
+Depending on the concrete target of the coaching process it can be everything from a couple of meetings to the so-called “first hundred days” or even several months.

 Third.
 A third alternative can be as good for you as the first two but will demand even more of you.
 It is you conducting conscious self-management and self-leadership.
 Sorting out your thoughts and plans alone or together with your spouse, a friend, a colleague.
 Someone willing to help you get started but not necessarily mastering “the inner game”.
-This is also a good alternative but will demand much more self-discipline of you.
-In professional coaching the coach takes the responsibility of the process (insight to impact) but not the content or the substance as such.
+This is also a good alternative but will demand much more self-discipline from you.
+In professional coaching, the coach takes the responsibility of the process (insight to impact) but not the content or the substance as such.
 That is your responsibility.